drivet/website-11ty/src/drafts/wheel-of-time.md

 stoic.
 A lot of the so-called dialogue consists of people thinking to themselves.
 And don't get me started on the background material.
-Half of the story takes place in the insanely comprehensive glossary at the back of each book, before the meat of the plot even begins.
+Half of the story takes place in the insanely comprehensive glossary at the back of each book, before the plot even begins.

-Add to this: the books are full of characters who often appear in one or two chapters in one book, and then don't reappear until several (long) books later (Bors?
-Aginor?
-Balthamel?
-Aludra?).
+Add to this: the books are full of characters and artifacts that often appear in one or two chapters in one book, and then don't reappear until several (long) books later - if, indeed, they ever do at all.
 This might be workable in a printed medium (barely) but it becomes a real problem when you have to hire real actors, and you're at risk of losing them to different projects in between seasons.

-The show actually did this with the introduction of Dain Bornhald in season two.
+The show actually tried to do this with the introduction of Dain Bornhald in season two.
 He's the son of a character that appears in one scene from one episode in season one.
 I can't imagine anyone remembers him and it's frankly a weak introduction as far as his son is concerned, despite the attempt to jog everyone's memory with the "Previously on" segment.

-It's not just characters - some important artifacts are given the same treatment in the books as well.
-Case in point (and major spoiler warning): the Choedan Kal are briefly seen in book two, are not mentioned again until book four, and aren't actually used for anything interesting until book nine.
-How exactly does one adapt this to TV?
-Are you supposed to mention something once in season two and then not mention it again until season four?

 It doesn't help matters that Robert Jordan originally intended *The Wheel of Time* to be a trilogy - and it shows painfully in the way the story is